 Tachinid Fly adults are usually seen visiting flowers and feeding on nectar.
 The bright red abdomen of this species is covered in spiky black hairs.
 Transparent wings have a black tint.
 Though it looks like the type of fly that would eat more unappetizing things like dead animals or feces, this species is a nectar drinking fly.
 It has a long proboscis, similar to what butterflies and moths have, allowing it to drink from deep flowers.

 Tachinid Flies are parasitoids.
+A parasitoid uses a host only once in its life cycle.
 Females lay fertilized eggs on caterpillars.
-Newly-hatched and hungry larvae eat the caterpillar to death.
+Newly-hatched and hungry fly maggots eat the caterpillar to death.
 Afterward, they pupate and become adults with wings.

 Scientific Name: Adejeania vexatrix

 Size (Adult; Length): 10mm to 20mm (0.39in to 0.78in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.